triforcely/Octave.NET/README.md

 - Install latest octave
-- Add bin folder to system PATH variable or specify path to octave-cli binary in you code
+- Add bin folder to system PATH variable or specify path to octave-cli binary in your code
 - Check the 'examples' folder

 ## Confirmed compatibility